-- 72) You may choose married filing jointly as your filing status if you are married and both you and your spouse agree to file a joint return.
-Which of the following facts would prevent you from being considered married for filing purposes? - A) You were married for several years, but your divorce became final in December. - B) You are married but living apart until some problems can be solved. - C) Your spouse died during the year but the executor of the estate has agreed to the filing of a joint return. - D) None of the above.
+- 76) You may choose married filing jointly as your filing status if you are married and both you and your spouse agree to file a joint return.
+Which of the following facts would prevent you from being considered married for filing purposes? - A) You were married for several years, but your divorce became final in December. - B) You are married but living apart until some problems can be solved. - C) Your spouse died during the year. - D) None of the above.